 Digital currency assets require the execution of the aforementioned confidential encrypted private key in order to initiate a transfer of the asset to another party.
 If the private key were to become lost, the Company would not be able to access the digital currency assets, thereby deeming the asset worthless to the Company.
-In addition, if another party were to gain access to the private key, along with the public key of the wallet holding the digital currencies, the other party could demonstrate ownership of the digital currency assets as collateral for unauthorized financing.
+In addition, if another party were to gain access to the private key, along with the public key of the wallet holding the digital currencies, the other party could demonstrate ownership of the digital currencies and could either execute a transfer of the cryptocurrency asset or inappropriately utilize the digital currency assets as collateral for unauthorized financing.